auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### If an intelligent agent wants meaning, they will have to reflect on their history to identify meaningful experiences.
 If an intelligent agent wants more meaningful direction and control of their future, they must work to adapt their internal representations of the world to direct their actions toward meaning, a cause and effect relationship of their past experiences cohering with expected futures.

 Notice we can give multiple descriptions of the same data.
 From the many equal interpretations we choose one.
 Our choices can change and evolve over time, but how do we choose an interpretation?
 How should we?
 If we want a meaningful life, we should choose a description of our history which opens opportunity for further growth and compression.

+While we have talked much about meaning in terms of cause and effect, there are other types of meaning, interdependence.
+I recommend The Great Courses _The Meaning of Life: Perspectives from the World's Great Intellectual Traditions_ by Professor Jay L. Garfield, particularly his lecture on the Buddha.
+The below is referenced from lecture 34 on His Holiness the Dalai Lama XIV.

+### 3 types of the interdependence

+Causal factors:

+Objective meaning, the meaning of cause and effect.
+We can have a mapping of one cause to one effect, or multiple causes to one effect, or one to multiple, or multiple to multiple.

+Part-whole:

+The interdependence of structures.
+We experience part-whole interdependence as self-organized dissipative structures.
+Each part of you is a cell, but a person is not a cell.
+A person is the whole of one body.
+We have an influence on each cell and each cell has an influence on us.
+Much of this interdependence is a function of how our bodies are organized.
+The influence is about energy flow.
+How you breathe changes the function of your cells.
+Top-down control is the whole influencing the parts.
+Bottom-up control is the parts influencing the whole.
+You can hold your breath (top-down), but your cells will send hunger for air (bottom-up).
+We are not just one person.
+We are a part of lower and higher levels of systems.
+In ecosystems, as the complexity increases the parts become more dependent on the whole.

+Conceptual imputation:

+Imputation is filling in missing data.
+We smooth over reality to make our processing more comfortable.
+Imputation works because our outcomes are still accurate or effective.
+Concepts are ideas.
+Conceptual imputation is when we have learned an idea which covers the gaps of reality, raw data.

 ---